 Her indomitable fighting spirit would find a home in an extensive collaboration with the Muslim Youth Movement of South Africa (MYMSA), an organization focused on serving the Muslim community through initiatives of education, advocacy, socio-economic development and gender justice.
 She would assume the role of editor of their Muslim monthly, Al-Qalam, and venture into other opportunities with MYMSA, eventually taking on greater leadership and decision-making role in the organization as executive chair.
 She became the second woman to do so in the history of the organization.

 “If this be madness God, give us all the courage to be mad.”

 – Na’eem Jeenah, husband of Shamima Shaikh

 One of the many campaigns that Shamima was involved with under the auspices of the MYMSA was the 1989–1990 series of protests against the South African legislative body (the Tricameral Parliament), who were against any political representation for colored and Indian racial minorities during apartheid.

 She also introduced the Women in the Mosque campaign, and her struggle in this regard would go on to define her work as a women’s rights activist.
 All of these efforts would culminate in her being appointed the national coordinator of the Gender Desk at MYMSA.

 Her Women in the Mosque campaign was an important part of her advocacy work.
 On praying at the mosque, she said:

-It is important for women to be at mosques because they are the most important centres of Islam.
-Decisions are taken, direction is given.
+It is important for women to be at mosques because they are the most important centers of Islam.
+Decisions are taken, the direction is given.
 It is where people meet to pray together and it promotes consultation.